Waiting times on the phone can sometimes be long. Check our frequently asked questions to quickly find an answer to your question.

 When can I come to you?

 There is usually a waiting period before you can start diagnostics and treatment.
-View current wait times by location or health insurance provider.
+View the current list of wait times here.

 What are the wait times?